London Medical Ophthalmology

 Diabetic eye diseases

-Diabetes is the leading cause of preventable sight loss in the UK, so it’s critical to have annual eye exams to monitor and detect any changes in your eye health.
-The ophthalmologists at London Medical are the leading experts in treating and managing diabetic eye diseases such as diabetic retinopathy and diabetic macular oedema (DMO).
+At London Medical, our ophthalmologists are the leading experts in treating and managing diabetic eye diseases, such as diabetic retinopathy and diabetic macular oedema (DMO).
 They will work with you to develop a personalised treatment plan to protect your eye health and prevent vision loss.

 Diabetes is a disease that affects the body in many different ways.
 When your blood glucose is consistently high over time, it damages your blood vessels.
-This can lead to complications with your heart, kidneys, feet and eyes.
-If you have poor blood sugar control over time, it can affect the tiny blood vessels at the back of your eyes that supply blood to the retina, the light-sensitive tissue that allows us to see.
+This can lead to complications with your heart, kidneys, feet, and eyes.
+If you have poor blood sugar control, over time it can affect the tiny blood vessels at the back of your eyes that supply blood to the retina (the light-sensitive tissue that allows us to see).

 Signs and symptoms of diabetic eye disease